mikeathan/nodeherder/backend/README.md

 ## Database

 The backend uses BoltDB, an embedded key-value database, for storing:

 - Device metrics
 - Application state
 - Configuration data

-Database files are typically stored in the application directory.
+Database files are stored in the directory specified by `DATA_DIR` (default: `data`).
+In Docker environments, this is typically mapped to `./backend/data`.

 ## Logging

 Logs are written to both console and file:

+- Log files are stored in the directory specified by `LOGS_DIR` (default: `logs`)
+- In Docker environments, map `./backend/logs` to `/backend/logs` to persist logs on the host
-- Log files are rotated automatically
+- Log files are rotated automatically (rotation configured via `lumberjack`)
-- Log level can be controlled via `-logLevel` flag
+- Log level can be controlled via `-logLevel` flag or `LOG_LEVEL` environment variable
 - Structured logging provides detailed context for debugging

 ## Development